milchr/Android-todo-app/README.md

 * [Features](#features)

 ## General info
-Simple android app to organize tasks created with Android Studio and SQLite Database.
+Simple android app to your organize tasks.
+The app has been created with Android Studio and SQLite Database.

 The app is a student project.